What is Stalking

 - Stalking is antithetical to our Siena values and to our vision of what it means to live and learnin a safe, respectful and inclusive community.

 - Stalking is also violation of Siena College’s Code of Conduct.
-More information about stalking can be found in The Human Rights Policy and Procedures, which can be found in the Siena Life Student Handbook or online.
+More information about stalking can be found in the Sexual Misconduct Policy, which can be found in the Siena Life Student Handbook or online.